stpotter16/stpotter16/README.md

 I'm Sam Potter.
 I'm a mechanical engineer that was bit by the software bug and now I'm trying to make a living writing code :smile:

-- 🔭 I’m currently working on full-stack web applications at [Indeed](indeed.com)
+- 🔭 I’m currently working on full-stack web applications at [Hunt Energy Network](https://huntenergynetwork.com/)

 <!--